Red dot sight: Description

-Reflex sights have varying dot viewing angles; that is the maximum angle the operators eye can be offset from the center-axis of the sight whilst the dot still remains visible.
+Reflex sights have varying dot viewing angles; that is the maximum angle the operator's eye can be offset from the center-axis of the sight whilst the dot still remains visible.

 Sights may also use a more sophisticated optical system that compensates for off axis spherical aberration, an error that can cause the dot position to diverge off the sight's optical axis with change in eye position.
 The optics used is a type of Mangin mirror system, consisting of a meniscus lens corrector element combined with the semi-reflective mirror, sometimes referred to in advertising as a "two lens" or "double lens" system.
 Although these are referred to as "parallax free" sights, the system keeps the aiming dot in alignment only with the sight itself and does not compensate the inherent parallax errors induced by a collimated sight.

 Red dot sights generally fall into two categories, "tube" or "open" designs.
 "Tube sights" look similar to a standard telescopic sight, with a cylindrical tube containing the optics.
 Tube sights offer the option of fitted dust covers and the ability to add filters, such as polarizing or haze filters, and glare reducing sunshades.
 Since a reflector sight really needs only a single optical surface, the "reflector", the tube is not needed.
 This allows for non-tubed "open sights" that consist of a flat base, with a single loop of material to support the reflective optics.

 Most red dot sights have either active or passive adjustments for the dot brightness, allowing a very bright dot for high visibility in bright conditions, and a very dim dot to prevent loss of night vision in low light conditions.